Doteveryone/eol-gift-exchange-phone-line/README.md

 ## Installation

 Clone the repository and run `bundle install` from the project’s root.
+To set up the database run `rake db:create db:migrate`.

 ### Twilio